Effects of immigration to the United States: Science and engineering

 In the United States, a significant proportion of scientists and engineers are foreign-born, as well as students in science and engineering programs.
 However, this is not unique to the US since foreigners make up significant amounts of scientists and engineers in other countries.
 As of 2011, 28% of graduate students in science, engineering, and health are foreign.
-The number of science and engineering (S&E) bachelor's degrees has increased steadily over the past 15 years, reaching a new peak of about half a million in 2009.
-Since 2000, foreign-born students in the United States have consistently earned a small share (3–4%) of S&E degrees at the bachelor's level.
+The number of science and engineering (S&E) bachelor's degrees has increased steadily over the past 15 years, reaching a new peak of 611,600 in 2009.
+Since 2000, foreign-born students in the United States have consistently earned a small share (4%) of S&E degrees at the bachelor's level.
 Foreign students make up a much higher proportion of S&E master's degree recipients than of bachelor's or associate degree recipients.
 In 2009, foreign students earned 27% of S&E master's degrees and 33% in doctorate degrees.

 Significant numbers of foreign-born students in science and engineering are not unique to America, since foreign students now account for nearly 60% of graduate students in mathematics, computer sciences, and engineering globally.
 In Switzerland and the United Kingdom, more than 40% of doctoral students are foreign.
 A number of other countries, including Austria, Australia, Belgium, Canada, New Zealand, and the United States, have relatively high percentages (more than 20%) of doctoral students who are foreign.
 Foreign student enrollment in the United Kingdom has been increasing.
 In 2008, foreign students made up 47% of all graduate students studying S&E in the United Kingdom (an increase from 32% in 1998).
 Top destinations for international students include the United Kingdom (12%), Germany (9%), and France (9%).
 Together with the U.S., these countries receive more than half of all internationally mobile students worldwide.